arthurdent75/SimpleScheduler/README.md

 If you need more advanced features:
 - You can set multiple times in the same scheduler: just write them in the field separated by spaces.
 - You can use the words **sunrise** and **sunset** and also add an offset (in minutes) to it if you need (e.g: **sunrise+30** or **sunset-60** )
 - You can set the percent brightness of a light.
-Write **16:30>B30** turn on the light at 30%
+Write **16:30>B30** to turn on the light at 30%
 - You can set the absolute brightness of a light.
-Write **16:30>BA30** turn on the light at 30
+Write **16:30>BA30** to turn on the light at 30
 - You can set the color of a RGB light.
-Write **16:30>B30|FF0077** turn on the light at 30% and set the color to FF0077 (6 digits HEX)
+Write **16:30>B30|FF0077** to turn on the light at 30% and set the color to FF0077 (6 digits HEX)
 - You can set the temperature of a CCT light.
-Write **16:30>B30|K4700** turn on the light at 30% and set it to 4700°K
+Write **16:30>B30|K4700** to turn on the light at 30% and set it to 4700°K
 - You can set the temperature of a climate.
 Write **16:30>T22.5** to turn on the climate and set the temperature to 22.5°
 - You can set the temperature of a climate without turning it on.
 Write **16:30>TO22.5** to set the temperature to 22.5°
 - You can set the humidity of a (de)humidifier.
 Write **16:30>H65** to set the humidity to 65%
 - You can set the position of a cover.
-Write **16:30>P25** will set the cover at 25%
+Write **16:30>P25** to set the cover at 25%
 - You can set the fan speed.
-Write **16:30>F25** will turn on the fan at 25%
+Write **16:30>F25** to turn on the fan at 25%
 - You can set the valve position.
-Write **16:30>P25** will set the valve position at 25%
+Write **16:30>P25** to set the valve position at 25%
 - Brightness/Temperature/Position/Speed only works in the "TURN ON" section (obviously)!
 - It's not mandatory to add both ON and OFF time.
 You can leave one of them empty if you don't need it.
 For example, you want to turn off a light every day at 22:00, but you don't need to turn it on.
 - You can also choose to disable a schedule: the schedule will stay there, but it will not be executed until you will enable it back